Dalvík: Economy

 The local economy is based upon fisheries and fish processing.

 Dalvík is also a tourist destination for boat trips in whale watching and heli skiing.

-Other information
+Impact and legacy

 The Dalvik process virtual machine in the Android operating system was named after this village.
 While the Dalvik virtual machine has been discontinued, replaced by Android Runtime in current versions of Android, .dex (Dalvik EXecutable) and .odex (Optimized Dalvik EXecutable) files are still used, so the Dalvik bytecode is still used for all Android apps.